Azure VM Deployments

 For more details about defining an init script, see Init Script.

-Important: Before creating a deployment, you must complete the required prerequisites.
+Important: Before configuring a deployment, you must complete the required prerequisites.

-To create a new Azure VM deployment, click Set Up > Deployments in the Navigation panel, and then click the Create Deployment icon: .
+To create a new deployment, click Set Up > Deployments in the Navigation panel, and then click the Create Deployment icon: .

 Define the Deployment